 Have you ever noticed that while hammering a sharp nail, you use less pressure and while hammering a blunt nail, you need to apply greater pressure?
 This is because the area of the end of the sharp nail is comparatively lesser than the area of the end of a blunt nail.
 The force applied is perpendicular to the surface of objects per unit area.
 When force is applied to an object, pressure is created.
 Pressure is also described as the ratio of the force to the area.
-Let us learn the types of pressure.
+Let us learn the types of Atmospheric Pressure Varies.
 We shall also learn more about the atmospheric pressure and the reason why it differs from place to place.

-Pressure and its Types
+Pressure and its Types: Atmospheric Pressure Varies

 Pressure is the force applied perpendicular to the surface of an object per unit area, over which that force is distributed.
 Pressure is denoted by the letter p or P. The SI unit of pressure is the pascal (Pa).
 Pressure is measured using the formula given below.